 School Prayer Original Prayer by Lancelot Andrewes, (1555-1626).
-Annotated and adapted for the Saint Martin's community.
+Adapted for Saint Martin's.

 Lord Jesus, I give you my hands to DO your work.
 I give you my eyes to SEE as you do.
 I give you my tongue to SPEAK your words.
 I give you my mind that you may THINK in me.
 Above all, I give you my heart that you may LOVE in me.
 Lord Jesus, may you LIVE, WORK, and ACT through me.
 Amen.